sudorandom/kmcd.dev/content/posts/2024-02-15_grpc-from-scratch/index.md

 	buffer := &bytes.Buffer{}
 	msgSize := int64(binary.BigEndian.Uint32(prefixes[1:5]))
 	io.CopyN(buffer, body, msgSize)
 	return buffer.Bytes()
 }
 ```

 This code reads the prefixes (the compression flag and the message size) and then the message size is used when reading the message from the server.
 That's... essentially it.

+## The rest
 We have the foundation of the gRPC protocol completed.
 Now, the missing part is code that creates the actual HTTP request, encoding/decoding the actual protobuf types (which is a simple call to `proto.Marshal` and `proto.Unmarshal`) and doing some error handling that I didn't do above.
 To me, none of that is particularly interesting but you can explore [the entire working prototype here](https://github.com/sudorandom/sudorandom.dev/tree/main/content/posts/2024-02-15_grpc-from-scratch/go) on your own time.

 Here's what the output looks like: